Juanvvc/crypto/slides/13-bec.md

 ## The bad news...

-- PGP is rarely used in real life... unfortunately
+- PGP is rarely used in real life
-- Not all companies implement SPF or DKIM, but this is changing very fast
+- Not all companies implement SPF or DKIM, but this is changing fast
 - These mechanisms do not protect against an email sent from `macdonalds.com`: the attackers can configure SPF and DKIM too!
-- These mechanisms only authenticate from the sending server to the receiving server!
+- SPF and DKIM only authenticate from the sending server to the receiving server!
+These technologies do not detect if a legitimate account is compromised

 <!--
 - Los malos pueden configurar también sus servidores